Kong/docs.konghq.com/app/deck/1.10.x/reference/deck_dump.md

 ---
-title: deck konnect sync
+title: deck dump
 ---

-The konnect sync command reads the state file and performs operations in Konnect to get Konnect's state in sync with the input state.

-WARNING: This command is currently in alpha state.
-This command might have breaking changes in future releases.
+The dump command reads all entities present in Kong and writes them to a local file.

+The file can then be read using the sync command or diff command to configure Kong.

 ```
-deck konnect sync [flags]
+deck dump [flags]
 ```

 ## Flags

 ```
+      --all-workspaces        dump configuration of all Workspaces (Kong Enterprise only).
+      --format string         output file format: json or yaml. (default "yaml")
-  -h, --help                help for sync
+  -h, --help                  help for dump
+  -o, --output-file string    file to which to write Kong's configuration.Use '-' to write to stdout. (default "kong")
+      --rbac-resources-only   export only the RBAC resources (Kong Enterprise only).
+      --select-tag strings    only entities matching tags specified with this flag are exported.
+                              When this setting has multiple tag values, entities must match every tag.
-      --include-consumers   export consumers, associated credentials and any plugins associated with consumers.
+      --skip-consumers        skip exporting consumers and any plugins associated with consumers.
-      --parallelism int     Maximum number of concurrent operations. (default 100)
-      --silence-events      disable printing events to stdout
-  -s, --state strings       file(s) containing Konnect's configuration.
-                            This flag can be specified multiple times for multiple files. (default [konnect.yaml])
+      --with-id               write ID of all entities in the output
+  -w, --workspace string      dump configuration of a specific Workspace(Kong Enterprise only).
+      --yes                   assume 'yes' to prompts and run non-interactively.
 ```

 ## Flags inherited from parent commands